jonlein/aws-tasks/wpGuide.md

 ### Step 5: Log in to Your WordPress Dashboard

 1. Enter the username and password you set in Step 4.
-2. You will now have access to your WordPress dashboard, where you can start customizing your website, adding content, and installing themes and plugins.
+2. Log in to your WordPress site and make a simple post.
+In the same post, you will need to include an image from your s3 bucket.